SiteGround vs HostGator: no need to overpay for hosting

 SiteGround is better for WordPress than HostGator as its whole platform is designed around this content management system.
 SiteGround takes care of updates and develops tools to make WordPress faster, more secure, and more functional.

 You can choose server location with SiteGround but not with HostGator.
-Options include the US, the UK, the Netherlands, Australia, and Singapore.
+Options include the US, the UK, Spain, the Netherlands, Germany, France, Australia, and Singapore.
 Be mindful about the choice during the purchase, as changing the location costs around $30.